p0186797/3u-ps2/README.md

 **Output Specifications**
 ```
-1 line of output: element and zodiac animal with a space in between with all lower case
+1 line of output: type and pokemon with a space in between with all lower case
 ```

 **Sample Input 1**